Rental Repairs: Does Landlord or Tenant Pay?

 - Common areas: Upkeep of shared spaces in multi-unit buildings

-What are Tenant Responsibilities?
+What are tenant responsibilities?

 Under the Residential Tenancy Act, tenants are responsible for: